pranav-zagade15/AlgorithmPerformanceDashboard/README.md

 Linear Search
 Jump Search
 Graph Algorithms
-Dijkstra’s Algorithm
+Dijkstra’s Shortest Path
-Kruskal’s Algorithm
+Kruskal’s Algorithm (for Minimum Spanning Tree)
-Breadth-First Search (BFS)
-Depth-First Search (DFS)
+BFS (Breadth-First Search)
+DFS (Depth-First Search)
 Custom Algorithms
-Add your own algorithms and analyze their performance.
+Add and evaluate your own custom algorithms to see their performance.
-💻 How to Use
+⚙️ How It Works
 1. Clone the Repository
-First, clone the project to your local machine.
+To get started, clone this repository to your local machine:

 bash
 Copy code
 git clone https://github.com/your-username/AlgorithmPerformanceDashboard.git
 2. Install Dependencies
-Navigate to the project folder and install all required libraries.
+Navigate to the project directory and install the necessary libraries:

 bash
 Copy code
 cd AlgorithmPerformanceDashboard
 pip install -r requirements.txt
 3. Run the Application
-To start the dashboard, run the following command:
+Launch the application using the following command:

 bash
 Copy code
-python main.py
+python app.py
-The app will open in your default browser at http://localhost:5000.

-4. Test Your Algorithms
-Once the dashboard is running, you can:
+After this, open a browser and go to http://localhost:5000 to access the dashboard.

+4. Use the Dashboard
-Select an algorithm from the menu.
+Select an Algorithm: Choose the algorithm you want to test from the dropdown.
-Choose the dataset size and input type.
+Choose Dataset: Select a dataset size (small, medium, large) and type (random, sorted, reversed).
-Run the algorithm and view its performance metrics.
+Run the Test: Hit the "Run" button to begin the performance analysis.
-Compare multiple algorithms side by side.
+View Results: Once the algorithm finishes, view the results displayed on an interactive graph with execution time and space complexity.
+🛠️ Technologies Used
+Python – The backend is built using Python for algorithm implementations.
+Flask – A lightweight web framework to serve the application.
+Plotly & Matplotlib – For creating dynamic and interactive graphs.
+HTML/CSS/JS – Frontend for creating the interactive dashboard.
-🔮 Future Plans
+🔮 Future Enhancements
+We aim to expand this project further to include:

-💡 Machine Learning Integration:
+💡 Machine Learning Algorithms: Analyze performance for common machine learning algorithms like k-NN, decision trees, etc.
-Add algorithms like decision trees, k-nearest neighbors, and others to evaluate their performance in a similar way.

-🌍 Cloud Processing:
-Scale the performance testing to handle large datasets by integrating cloud computing solutions.

-📊 Enhanced Data Visualization:
-Improve the interface with more advanced charts, dynamic filters, and deeper analytics for comprehensive insights.

-📦 Docker Support:
+🌐 Cloud Integration: Enable cloud-based execution for large datasets.
+📈 Advanced Visualizations: Implement more advanced data visualizations, like heatmaps and time-space tradeoff graphs.
-Create a Docker image to easily deploy and run the app in any environment.
+🚀 Docker Support: Create a Docker container to run this app in any environment.
 🤝 Contributing
-We are open to contributions!
-If you want to help improve the project, follow these steps:
+We welcome contributions from developers who wish to improve this project!
+To contribute:

-Fork the repository
+Fork the repository.
-Create a new branch
+Create a new branch (git checkout -b feature-name).
-Implement your feature or fix
+Make your changes and commit them (git commit -m 'Add new feature').
-Push your changes to your fork
+Push your changes (git push origin feature-name).
-Submit a pull request
-Your contributions will be reviewed, and if approved, merged into the main repository.
+Open a Pull Request describing your changes.
 📜 License
-This project is licensed under the MIT License.
-You are free to modify and distribute the project with appropriate attribution.
+This project is licensed under the MIT License – feel free to use, modify, and distribute as you see fit with proper attribution.

-👨‍💻 Acknowledgments
+💬 Acknowledgments
-Thanks to all contributors for their valuable input.
+Thank you to the contributors for their help in building and improving this project.
-This project was inspired by the need for better algorithm performance visualization tools.
-Special thanks to the open-source community for the libraries and frameworks used.
+Special thanks to the open-source community for the tools used in this project.
+💬 Contact
+For any inquiries, suggestions, or issues, feel free to reach out:

+Email: [your-email@example.com]
+GitHub Issues: [GitHub Repository Issues Link]
+📥 Ready to explore algorithm performance?
+Clone the repository and start analyzing your favorite algorithms today!